tobiaskuntzsch/RapidRAW/README.md

 ## Contributing

 Contributions are welcome and highly appreciated!
 Whether it's reporting a bug, suggesting a feature, or submitting a pull request, your help makes this project better.
 Please feel free to open an issue to discuss your ideas.

+## Special Thanks

+A huge thank you to the following projects and tools that were very important in the development of RapidRAW:

+*   **[Google AI Studio](aistudio.google.com):** For providing amazing assistance in researching, implementing image processing algorithms and giving an overall speed boost.
+*   **[rawloader](https://github.com/pedrocr/rawloader):** For the excellent Rust crate that provides the foundation for RAW file decoding in this project.

 ## Support the Project